cambiotraining/sars-cov-2-genomics/08-case_study_eqa.md

 ```

 Copy this command to a new shell script called `scripts/03-missing_intervals.sh`, and modify it to _redirect_ the output to a file called `results/missing_intervals.tsv`.
-Then run the script you created.
+Then run the script you created using `bash`.

 :::

 :::exercise

-Open the file you created in the previous step (`report/consensus_miss_intervals.tsv`) in a spreadsheet program.
+Open the file you created in the previous step (`results/consensus_miss_intervals.tsv`) in a spreadsheet program.
 Create a new column with the length of each interval (`end - start + 1`).

 Note if any missing intervals are larger than 1Kb, and whether they overlap with the _Spike_ gene.